db4rnR/aureuserp/.junie/tasks/commit-message.md

 6. Ensured that critical business logic in the Products plugin (primarily in models) is already tested
 7. Verified all tests pass and provide meaningful feedback on failures

-With these tasks completed, we have successfully expanded test coverage for the AureusERP plugins.
+With these tasks completed, we have successfully expanded test coverage for the AureusERP plugins and made significant progress on standardizing test style and approach.
+We have:
+1. Created a comprehensive style guide document for test creation
+2. Defined standards for PHP attributes usage in tests
+3. Developed templates for Unit, Feature, and Integration tests
+4. Created generators for new tests to ensure consistency
+5. Audited existing tests and updated them to follow the standard style
+6. Implemented linting rules to enforce test style standards

 The next steps are to:
-1. Standardize test style and approach
-2. Enhance the TestCase class with utilities and helpers
+1. Enhance the TestCase class with utilities and helpers
-3. Implement test coverage reporting
+2. Implement test coverage reporting
-4. Add specific test categories
+3. Add specific test categories
-5. Improve test documentation
+4. Improve test documentation
-6. Optimize test performance
+5. Optimize test performance